prerender/prerender/README.md

 	$ heroku create
 	$ git push heroku master

+## Running locally
+Make sure you have a copy of the phantomjs binary to run locally.

+	$ brew update
+	$ brew install phantomjs

 ## How it works
 This is a simple service that only takes a url and returns the rendered HTML (with all script tags removed).